Sun Damaged Skin

 - Actinic keratosis: These are small patches of sun-damaged skin that vary in color - pink, red, yellow or brownish.
 They are a warning sign of increased risk of skin cancer.
-About 10-15 percent of actinic keratoses eventually change into squamous cell skin cancers
+About 10 to 15 percent of actinic keratoses eventually change into squamous cell skin cancers.

 - Actinic purpura: This comes from UV radiation damaging the structural collagen that supports the walls of the skin's blood vessels.
 The vessels become more fragile and easily rupture with just slight impact.

 Repeated episodes of sunburn and unprotected sun exposure increase the risk for malignant melanoma and other forms of skin cancer.
 People with fair skin are at the greatest risk for sun damage.
 Their skin contains less of the pigment called melanin, which helps protect the skin from UV radiation.
-This article focuses on sunburn – the starting point for sun damage.
-According to a paper published by the National Institutes of Health, just 5 sunburns in a lifetime are sufficient to raise the risk of sun damage and skin cancer.
+According to a paper published by the National Institutes of Health, just five sunburns in a lifetime are sufficient to raise the risk of sun damage and skin cancer significantly.

 Any exposed part of your body can burn, including ear lobes, the scalp, and lips.
-Even covered areas can burn, if clothing is a loose weave that allows UV light through.
-The eyes can sunburn also, and may feel painful or gritty.
+Even covered areas can burn, if the clothing is a loose weave that allows UV light through.

 - Feels warm or hot to touch